KokoseiJ/p4io-mdxfdrv/README.md

 * The team behind [Bemanitools](https://github.com/djhackersdev/bemanitools): This project is LARGELY based on your work and research!
 * [Zenith Arcade](https://zenitharcade.com/) for being my autism bouncy castle
 * DinsFire64 for helpful pointers along the journey
+* Alpha for testing on 6291 system and sending in some fixes
 * Amazing ITG players from Vancouver local scene for chiming in and testing the driver!

 ## Nerd section